nwoltman/node-mysql-plus/README.md

 <a name="PoolPlus+pquery"></a>

 ### poolPlus.pquery(sql, [values], [cb]) ⇒ <code>Promise</code>
-The same `query` method as on the original mysql pool except when not passed a callback it returns a promise that resolves with the results of the query.
+The same as the `query` method on the original mysql Pool except when not passed a callback it returns a promise that resolves with the results of the query.